YKW-Modding/Yamba/README.md

 # Yamba
 A Yo-Kai Watch save editor.
-It currently is able to change the map you are in and the time.
-Position modification is currently broken.
+It currently is able to change the map you are in, as well as your position and the time.
 Only tested with YKW1 3DS.

 **NOTE: The game snaps you back onto the floor when changing the Y position.
 Keep this in mind!**

 ![image](https://github.com/YKW-Modding/Yamba/assets/115092262/9399076e-7307-4664-99cc-27955e08c71f)

-## What works:
+## Features:

 - Moving maps
+- Position modification
 - Changine the time
 - Changing the sun time

-## What needs to be fixed:

-- Position modification

 ## Usage